The 2021 Expansion Draft will play a key role in the construction of Charlotte FC’s inaugural roster. Here, we explain how it works…

 Current clubs are able to protect 12 players from the Expansion Draft, and only one player may be selected from each club.

-In 2019, each club that had a player selected from their unprotected roster received $50,000 in General Allocation Money as means of compensation.
+A club that loses a player in the Expansion Draft will receive additional General Allocation Money (GAM) as a means of compensation.

 Which players are eligible to be selected in the Expansion Draft?